rust-lang/rust/text/0000-epochs.md

 With epochs, it becomes possible to do things like introduce new keywords, without breaking existing code or splitting the ecosystem.
 Each crate specifies the epoch it fits within (a bit like "C++11" or "C++14"), and the compiler can cope with multiple epochs being used throughout a dependency graph.
-Thus, we continue to guarantee that your code will always continue to compile on the latest stable release (modulo the [usual caveats]), while making it possible to evolve the language in some new ways.
+Thus we continue to guarantee that your code will always continue to compile on the latest stable release (modulo the [usual caveats]), while making it possible to evolve the language in some new ways via explicit opt-in.

 [stability without stagnation]: https://blog.rust-lang.org/2014/10/30/Stability.html